Object-Orienters-comp302/KU_Alchemist/README.md

-A Java Swing implementation of the `Alchemists` game by Czech Games.
+A Java Swing implementation of the `Alchemists` board game by Czech Games.